janvaljean/RAP/README.md

-# Flight Authorization Check
+# My RAP Repository
-This project is an ABAP-based solution for managing flight authorizations.
+This project is an ABAP-based solution for Restfull Applications.

 ## Features
-- Read flight entities
+-
-- Check user permissions
+-
-- Provide detailed error messages
+-

-## Installation
+## I
-1. Clone the repository.
+1.
-2. Import the code into your SAP system.
+2.